 A temporary grade of incomplete indicates that the student has been unable to complete course work due to serious extenuating circumstances.
 To prevent falling behind in coursework, students are strongly discouraged from taking incomplete grades.

-Students may not take more than four incomplete grades per academic year.
-If a student exceeds the limit of four incompletes per academic year, a grade of "F" or "NP" will be recorded on the transcript for each additional Incomplete request.
+Students in most programs may not take more than four incomplete grades per academic year.
+Students in the hybrid programs take fewer courses and therefore may not take more than three incompletes per academic year.
+If a student exceeds the limit of incompletes per academic year, a grade of "F" or "NP" will be recorded on the transcript for each additional Request for Incomplete.